dimsumlabs/lasercutter/tests/README.md

 materials.
 It can also be used to watch out for degradation in the laser power (as the tube gets older, the power output drops)

+To ensure consistancy, tests are done with a specific [sample diagram](test.svg).

 * *Thic* is how thick the material is (in millimeters)
 * *Date* is the YYWW that the test was done
 * *Pwr* is the Laser percentage power (kept the same for all three passes)